yugabyte/yugabyte-db/docs/content/preview/migrate/_index.md

 ## Target database

-You can migrate data to any one of the three YugabyteDB [products](https://www.yugabyte.com/compare-products/) (v2.12 and above).
+You can migrate data to any one of the three YugabyteDB [products](https://www.yugabyte.com/compare-products/) (YugabyteDB Voyager supports YugabyteDB stable versions 2.14.5.0 and later, and preview versions 2.17.0.0 and later.).
 To create a cluster:

 - Create a local YugabyteDB cluster using the [Quick start](../quick-start/).
 - Deploy a YugabyteDB Anywhere universe; refer to [Create YugabyteDB universe deployments](../yugabyte-platform/create-deployments/).